9 Fresh Ideas In Retail Merchandising

 2. Play a game.

 Remember that old game of one thing is not like the other?
-Your brain loves games and the more it is quickly challenged to find what is the same and what is not, the more you can make passing feet stop outside your door. like this shop in Paris does.
+Your brain loves games, and the more it is quickly challenged to find the same and what is not, the more you can make passing feet stop outside your door like this shop in Paris does.

 3. Mannequins can be found for anything

 Full-scale mannequins originated in the 18th century.
-Made from wicker or wirework, they were used to give more lifelike appearance to clothes.
-Nowadays you can find a variety of shapes and uses including these used to display luxury dog wear.
+Made from wicker or wirework, they were used to give a more lifelike appearance to clothes.
+Nowadays, you can find a variety of shapes and uses, including those used to display luxury dog wear.

 4. Consignment doesn't mean boring

-Recycle, upcycle, and reuse are the catch words of Gen Z and consignment and resale stores are in demand.
-What I appreciated about the shop below was that they applied what I found in Nordstrom's many years ago...
+Recycle, upcycle, and reuse are the catchwords of Gen Z and consignment and resale stores are in demand.
+What I appreciated about the shop below was that they applied what I found in Nordstrom many years ago...

 ...to their consignment store, which allows the merchandise to be seen for its potential rather than jammed together on a circular rack.

-5. Flat displays save space yet still can be showing it all
+5. Flat displays save space yet still can show it all

 Who hasn't struggled with finding space to display a complete picture?
 We all have.
 That's why this ingenious flat display from the UK stands out.
 What is the theme?
 Time to clean.
-Brilliant, and the peg board makes it super simple without looking cheap or second-rate.
+It's brilliant, and the peg board makes it simple without looking cheap or second-rate.

 6. White is a color

-So many retailers think more color added, the better.
+So many retailers think the more color added, the better.
 But they often forget white is a color as well.
-There is so much you can do with white and one or two complimentary neutrals to show Spring in particular.
-Cashmere Goose in Hampshire, UK shows how to do it beautifully.
+You can do so much with white and one or two complimentary neutrals to show Spring.
+Cashmere Goose in Hampshire, UK, shows how to do it beautifully.

 7. Mannequins in action

-Running stores have had full-motion robots in urban centers for a while now, but you don't need motion to convey yoga.
-In fact, you want just the opposite.
-Notice how the three colors of burnt orange, lavender, and black unify the space set in the middle of the Antara, Mexico Nike store shared by visual merchandiser Michelle Coria.
-The white surfaces further calm the space and the namaste of the tallest form doing tree pose shows yoga practitioners - This is for you.
+Running stores have had full-motion robots in urban centers for a while now, but you don't need the motion to convey yoga.
+You want just the opposite.
+Three colors of burnt orange, lavender, and black unify the space in the middle of the Antara, Mexico, Nike store.
+The white surfaces further calm the space, and the namaste of the tallest form doing a tree pose shows yoga practitioners - This is for you

 8. Draw the eye through the store

 So many boutiques - especially newer spaces - are long and narrow which makes them like looking down a grocery aisle.
-Unless you grab shoppers' eyes, visitors are not compelled to go further.
+Visitors are not compelled to go further unless you grab shoppers' eyes.
 That's why this simple visual trick used by Daisuke Yanese of placing large scarves across the ceiling works so well in this store in Japan.
-Also notice it works because the walls, flooring, and ceiling are so light.
+Also, it works because the walls, flooring, and ceiling are so light.
 Don't try this with patterned flooring.

 9. One thing is not like the other

-How to get someone's attention about a product launch that might be too small to work in a window?
+How do you get someone's attention about a product launch that might be too small to work in a window?
 Hermes built a box and added a colorful jungle of colors around the partnership with Apple.
-I also love how they used wide-eyed owls to reinforce "look here."
-You could do that for most any display as well.
+I also love how they used wide-eyed owls to reinforce "Look here."
+You could do that for almost any display as well.

 What not to do when using visual merchandising in your store?